-- Ensure your child has lots of opportunities to take part in a wide range of physical and social activities.
+- Ensure your child has opportunities to take part in a wide range of physical and social activities.

-- Set reasonable limits on internet or game use with your child, and negotiate consequences for not sticking to these limits.
+- Set reasonable limits on online gaming time with your child, and negotiate consequences for not sticking to these limits.

-- Agree on particular times of day that will be game free.
+- Agree on particular times of day that will be internet free.

 - Encourage your child to play online multiplayer games that involve interacting with other people rather than always playing solo games.